astronomer/docs/astro/secrets-backend.md

     my_var = Variable.get("variable-key>")
     ```

-- If using `"connections_prefix": "airflow/connections"`, Airflow connections must be set as:
+- If you use `"connections_prefix": "airflow/connections"`, you must set Airflow connections as:
     ```
     airflow/connections/<connection-id>
     ```